 Every year we analyze the saliency of our human rights impacts based on severity and likelihood.
-The assessments evaluate our actual and potential impacts on people throughout the value chain at a practical level.
+The assessments evaluate our actual and potential impacts on people throughout the value chain at a practical and granular level.
 This enables us to monitor our progress, account for any new risks resulting from changes in our business and accurately focus and prioritize our work.
 We also evaluate the effectiveness of our current measures and assess whether existing practices are sufficient in scale and complexity to address our salient issues.
-In 2023, we held internal workshops to expand the depth and scope of our saliency assessments for our oil products and renewable raw material supply chains.
+In 2024, we held internal workshops to expand the depth and scope of our saliency assessment across our business areas.